-For the quarter-degree first-guess field, the one-degree time-indeterminant field was also used.
-Each of the sixteen quarter-degree boxes enclosed used the one-degree time-indeterminant value as a first-guess, thereby projecting the one-degree climatology onto the quarter-degree grid.
+For the time-indeterminant quarter-degree first-guess field, the one-degree timeindeterminant field was also used.
+Each of the sixteen quarter-degree boxes enclosed used the one-degree time-indeterminant value as a first-guess, thereby projecting the one-degree climatology onto the quarterdegree grid.
 In those areas where there was no one-degree value due to land or bottom mask, the statistical mean for the entire basin at the given depth was used.
+This first-guess field was then used to calculate timeindeterminant quarter-degree field.
+The time indeterminant quarter-degree field was then used for each quarter-degree decadal climatological mean.